John Clempert: Late career

 Dawes wrote that Clempert rarely performed after losing his court case with Houdini, and only resumed his career in 1927, after Houdini's death in 1926.
-However, in 2018, British author Derek Tait reported in his book The Great Illusionists that he had found evidence in British daily newspapers of regular performances Clempert and his wife Nellie offered throughout Great Britain between 1907 and 1914.
+However, in 2018, British author Derek Tait reported in his book, The Great Illusionists, that he had found evidence in British daily newspapers of regular performances which Clempert and his wife Nellie offered throughout Great Britain between 1907 and 1914.
 Tait mentioned an act called “Escape from a Submarine,” a variation of Houdini's Milk Can Escape different enough to avoid copyright problems, and media coverage of Clempert's arrest in London on April 13, 1909, when the police prevented him from jumping handcuffed from the Tower Bridge.

-There is also evidence in Houdini's papers that he continued to keep a watch on Clempert, and complained in 1910 that the Siberian's escape acts were still too similar to his own, and in 1912 that, after Houdini had appeared on stage seated in the pilot's seat of a real airplane, Clempert promptly did the same.
-Houdini's lawyers, however, found no ground for suing Clempert again.
+There is also evidence in Houdini's papers that he continued to keep watch on Clempert, and he complained in 1910 that Clempert's escape acts were still too similar to his own.
+In 1912, after Houdini had appeared on stage seated in the pilot's seat of a real airplane, Clempert promptly did the same.
+Houdini's lawyers, however, found no grounds for suing Clempert again.

-Tait found less references to Clempert in British media after World War I, but one indicated that he was still performing with success in the 1930s.
+Tait found fewer references to Clempert in British media after World War I, but one indicated that he was still performing during the 1930s.
 Clempert died in the month of May 1940, but neither Tait nor Dawes were able to find the exact date.

 Clempert and Nellie had four children, David, Maurice, Zelda, and Aaron.
 Zelda became a screenwriter and playwright under the name Zelda Davees.